SanderJBouwman/silhouette_colouring/README.md

 silhouette-col -h
 ```

-Note: if you get an errpr that the command can't be found in Path try to restart your terminal.
-This should fix this issue.
+*Note: if you get an error that the command can't be found in Path try to restart your terminal.
+This should fix this issue.*

 ### Simple
 ```shell